aimes1/PhyloGen563/scripts/reproducible_script_finalproject.md

 * savebrlens=yes tells MrBayes that we would like it to save branch lengths when it saves the sampled tree topologies.
 * outgroup MJ8.1 specifies that as the outgroup to root the tree.

-4. Append the MrBayes block to the end of the nexus files with the data: `Vfischeri_rscS_DNA_muscle-aligned.nex`and `Vfischeri_rscS_DNA-clustal-aligned.nex`
+4. Append the MrBayes block to the end of the nexus files with the data: [`Vfischeri_rscS_DNA_muscle-aligned.nex`](results/rscS_multiple-seq-alignments/Vfischeri_rscS_DNA_muscle-aligned.nex) and [`Vfischeri_rscS_DNA-clustal-aligned.nex`](results/rscS_multiple-seq-alignments/Vfischeri_rscS_DNA-clustal-aligned.nex).
+My examples are linked.

-   1. Note: the cat command erased the data portion of the file during testing, so the text of the mbblock.txt was manually copy and pasted in the bottom of the relevant .nex file.
+Note: the cat command erased the data portion of the file during testing, so the text of the mbblock.txt was manually copy and pasted in the bottom of the relevant .nex file.

-5. Run muscle-aligned nexus file using command:
+### Run MUSCLE-aligned nexus file

+Input command:
 ```shell
 mb Vfischeri_rscS_DNA_muscle-aligned.nex
 ```